UPPS 07.04.02 - Posting/Distribution of Literature, Informational Booths & Banners on Campus

 by the dean of Students, through the Texas State Student Handbook;

-by a memorandum from the director of the LBJ Student Center to the campus community; and
+by a memorandum from the director of the LBJ Student Center to the university community; and

 by a letter from the director of the LBJ Student Center to all registered student organizations.